kraglalbert/mcgill-swe-class-notes/ECSE437-Fall2019/notes/11_Experimentation.md

 * Statistical hypothesis testing

-  * used to check if two samples are theoretically derived from the same distribution
+  * Used to check if two samples are theoretically derived from the same distribution
   * The output of a statistical test can usually be represented using a p-value
     * This is the likelihood of the two samples coming from the same population
     * Low p-values often indicate that an experiment was successful
     * Often compared to an $\alpha$ value of 0.05
-    * If $p < \alpha$, then we can *reject the null hypothesis*, i.e. there is reason to believe that the hypoithesis is true
+    * If $p < \alpha$, then we can *reject the null hypothesis*, i.e. there is reason to believe that the hypothesis is true

 * How to calculate the p-value: